Grocery Store Licence Obligation Guide

 A violation of the LLCA, its regulations, or the standards and requirements established by the Registrar may result in the issuance of an Order of Monetary Penalty (OMP).
 Monetary penalties are part of the AGCO’s compliance tool kit, and act as a bridge between a warning and suspension or revocation of a licence, permit, authorization, or registration.
 Monetary penalties provide the AGCO with an additional compliance tool for working with its regulated entities before a suspension or revocation may be necessary.

 In other words, monetary penalties are designed to promote compliance so that the suspension or revocation of a licence, does not become a necessary measure.
-In the case of a repeated or severe infraction, a monetary penalty may not be imposed even if it is available; instead, the Registrar may propose an immediate suspension or revocation of the license, where appropriate.
+In the case of a repeated or severe infraction, a monetary penalty may not be imposed even if it is available; instead, the Registrar may propose a suspension or revocation of the licence, where appropriate.

 If you are issued an OMP by the Registrar, you will have 15 days to request an appeal before the Licence Appeal Tribunal (LAT).
 If you choose not to request an appeal before LAT, you are required to pay the amount specified in the OMP.